 First and foremost — please do your own research in this area.
-PFICs are complicated, and I certainly do not know everything about them.
-That said, I do think it’s possible to avoid them relatively easily while engaging in cross-border investing.
+PFICs are complicated, and I am not an expert on them.
+That said, I do think you can avoid them relatively easily while engaging in cross-border investing.

 Why do we want to avoid PFICs?

 IRS regulations around Passive Foreign Investment Companies (aka PFICs) mean that investing Canadian mutual funds and ETFs can lead to complex filing requirements.
-To avoid these requirements, hold US domiciled ETFs in your taxable accounts, or individual Canadian stocks.
-Hold Canadian domiciled ETFs only with registered accounts (like an RRSP).
+To avoid these requirements, you need to hold US domiciled ETFs in your taxable accounts, or individual Canadian stocks.
+In recognized retirement accounts (like an RRSP), however, you can hold Canadian-domiciled ETFs without running afoul of the IRS’s PFIC regulations.

 What is a PFIC?